xySaad/bindjs/README.md

-BindJS in a lightweight JavaScript framework built by [xySaad](https://github.com/xySaad) as a mini-framework project, It uses Data binding for state managment, custom routing system, and conditional rendrening...
+BindJS in a lightweight JavaScript framework that uses data binding and fine-grained reactivity for state managment, custom routing system, and conditional rendrening...
-It's main goal is to let the user write less code.
+It's main goal is to let the user write less code, without the cost of performance.

 # Installation: